Support for Film Education 2020

 The Programme shall also be open for bilateral or multilateral cooperation actions targeted at selected countries or regions on the basis of additional appropriations paid by, and specific arrangements to be agreed upon with, those countries or regions.

 Projects require at least 3 partners, of which at least 2 partners coming from the film education sector.
 The partners must come from 3 different countries participating in the MEDIA Sub-programme and cover at least 3 different languages.

 The total budget available is €1.9 million.
 The financial contribution of the Union cannot exceed 70% of the total eligible costs of the action.
 The minimum requested grant shall be no less than €200,000

 How to Apply

-- If you need more detailed information on how to apply to Creative Europe MEDIA schemes, go to our How to Apply section.
+- Detailed information on how to apply to MEDIA schemes on our How to Apply section.

-- For detailed guidelines and other documents relating to the Support for Film Education Scheme click here.
+- Guidelines and other documents relating to the Support for Film Education Scheme here.

 We are here to help, so please do contact Creative Europe Desk Ireland – MEDIA Office or MEDIA Office Galway, if you have any questions regarding your application.